poplatek/shaftlog/README.md

    happens when the client is not running.

  - **Already delivered log messages are immutable.** Any log messages that have been delivered can not be modified.
-This makes the log delivery suitable for audit logging as well.
+This combined with rapid detection of new log messages makes the log delivery uniquely suited for audit logging.

  - **Log delivery is fast.** Log delivery progresses usually as fast as the filesystem or network can manage.
 There is no separate processing per log message, so the only limitation is the raw transfer speed.
 Achieving 100 MB/s is not uncommon.
+The transport protocol is TCP so it will behave nicely with competing transfers.

  - **Log file format is arbitrary.** Log delivery works with all files that are strictly append-only.
-This means that in addition to normal text-based log files it is suitable for json-based log files, sudo I/O logs, MySQL binlogs, etc.
+This means that in addition to normal text-based log files it is suitable for JSON-based log files, sudo I/O logs, MySQL binlogs, etc.

  - **PLANNED: Transport is encrypted and authenticated.** All